dlt-hub/dlt/docs/website/blog/2024-04-23-replacing-saas-with-python-etl.md

 ### The outcome

 ETL cost down 182x per month, sync time improved 10x using Modal labs and dlt and dropping fivetran.
+Martin was happy enough that he agreed to go on a call and tell us about it :)

 [![salo-martin-tweet](https://storage.googleapis.com/dlt-blog-images/martin_salo_tweet.png)](https://twitter.com/salomartin/status/1755146404773658660)